 In 2017 the Information Commissioner’s Office investigated and fined a number of charities for their fundraising practice.
 There is now a memorandum of understanding between the ICO and the Charity Commission about how they will work together on cases relating to charities and data protection.

 Good regulation is enabling, inclusive and transparent.
 Strong regulators balance enforcement and support functions and their leadership teams include people with voluntary sector expertise.
 Regulation should give civil society leaders the tools and information they need to run effective organisations.

-The recent House of Lords select committee on charities made several recommendations on regulation.
+- The House of Lords select committee on charities made several recommendations on regulation.
 You can read our blog on these here.

 - We produced a briefing for members on the ICO and Charity Commission joint conference.
 You can read this here.

 - Coronavirus crisis: We have been working closely with the Charity Commission to answer questions members have raised about governance and regulatory obligations during the crisis, we produced a briefing for the Charity Commission which can be downloaded here.

 - ACEVO welcomes the new Charity Commission CEO

 - Statement on appointments to the Charity Commission board

 - When it comes to morals, the Charity Commission shouldn’t be an arbiter